andy-maier/python-garbagetracker/README.rst

 assertion message using a "module::function" notation.

-Knowing the test function ``test_selfref_dict()`` that caused the object to become a garbage object is a good start to identify the problem code, and in our example case it is easy to do.
-In more complex situations, it may be helpful to split the complex test function into multiple simpler test functions.
+Knowing the test function ``test_selfref_dict()`` that caused the object to become a garbage object is a good start for identifying the problem code, and in our example case it is easy to do because the test function is simple enough.
+If the test function is too complex to identify the culprit, it can be split into multiple simpler test functions, or new test functions can be added to check out specific types of objects that were used.

+As an exercise, check out the standard ``dict`` class and the ``collections.OrderedDict`` class by creating empty dictionaries.
+You will find that on Python 2, ``collections.OrderedDict`` causes garbage objects (in the CPython implementation).

-The ``garbage_tracked`` decorator can be combined with any other decorators.
-Note that it always tracks the decorated function, so unless you want to track what garbage other decorators create, you want to have it directly on the test function, as the innermost decorator:
+The ``garbage_tracked`` decorator can be combined with any other decorators in any order.
+Note that it always tracks the next inner function, so unless you want to track what garbage other decorators create, you want to have it directly on the test function, as the innermost decorator, like in the following
+example:

 .. code-block:: python

     import pytest
-    from yagot import garbage_tracked
+    import yagot

     @pytest.mark.parametrize('parm2', [ ... ])
     @pytest.mark.parametrize('parm1', [ ... ])
-    @garbage_tracked
+    @yagot.garbage_tracked
     def test_something(parm1, parm2):
         pass  # some test code